lironma1/codewars/README.md

-# codewars
+# Solutions to CodeWars.com Katas
-My solutions to the questions in codewars Coding kata
+This repository contains my solutions to codewars katas.